 "There is a good choice of business suites available on the market, like MS Office 365 and Google Apps," said Dmitry Yakovlev, software architect at DataArt, a custom software development firm.
 "Businesses should outsource these types of infrastructures as much as they can, especially those that don't have IT people in-house."

 IT professionals are not experts in all types of technologies.
-They may be knowledgeable in a particular area, but it doesn’t necessarily mean they can work on a related project without having the requisite training to gain expertise.
-If a task requires skills and time your company just doesn’t have in-house, it’s time to outsource.
+They may be knowledgeable in a particular area, but it doesn't necessarily mean they can work on a related project without having the requisite training to gain expertise.
+With this example in mind, consider that if a task requires skills and time that your company just doesn't have in-house, it's time to outsource, Yakovlev said.

 "Development projects which are out of the team core expertise are good candidates to be passed to vendors," Yakovlev noted.